What’s An HDR Television? (Understanding This Visual Tech)

 How To Choose The Right Subwoofer

-So with knowing that, how do you choose the best one?
 Well first, we have to start with what you plan on listening to primarily.
 If you plan on listening to music, then a sealed might be a better option.

 If you prefer movies, then you might want to go with a ported.
 However it doesn’t stop there.

-Even if you decide you prefer one for music, the type of music plays a role too (here’s where we get into opinion territory ?)
+Even if you decide you prefer one for music, the type of music plays a role too (here’s where we get into opinion territory)

 In my opinion I feel that a ported subwoofer is better for genres like hip hop, rock, and house music.
 It made things all the more visceral and engaging; more fun for certain.